cpollett/atto/README.md

 What's in the box:

- * **WebSite** -- HTTP/1.1 and HTTP/2 web server and router.
-Doubles as a
+ * **WebSite** -- HTTP/1.1, HTTP/2, and HTTP/3 web server and router.
-   micro-framework under Apache, nginx, or lighttpd, or runs standalone.
-   Optional HTTP/3 via the sibling H3Listener (libquiche needed).
+   Doubles as a micro-framework under Apache, nginx, or lighttpd, or runs standalone.
+All protocols are pure PHP implementations, the largest, HTTP/3 is in an optional side file as its performance mainly just matches HTTP/2 in our benchmarking.
+A sibling H3QuicheListener wraps libquiche through PHP-FFI for side-by-side comparison.
+In our testing, this is slower than the pure implementation because of the FFI overhead.

  * **GopherSite** -- a [gopher protocol](
    https://en.wikipedia.org/wiki/Gopher_%28protocol%29) server, shaped